nemu69/snow-crash/level03/Ressources/README.md

 > level03
 ```

-It look like an binary file so we decide to run it.
+It looks like a binary file so we decide to run it.

 ```
 $ ./level03
 > Exploit me
 ```

-After some try with gdb we decide to see inside the file.
+After some tries with gdb we decide to see inside the file.

 ```
 $ cat ./level03